ARMmbed/mbed-os-5-docs/docs/advanced/config_system.md

 For `myapp` above:

 - The value of `target.serial_console_speed` is:
-	- 9600 when compiling for `Base`, because of the `Base` override in myapp's `target_overrides`.
+	- 9600 when compiling for `Base` because of the `Base` override in myapp's `target_overrides`.
 	- 2400 when compiling for any other target because of the `*` override in myapp's `target_overrides`.
 - The value of `target.stack_size` is:
  	- 256 when compiling for `Derived`.
  	- 128 when compiling for `Base` - or any other target that derives from `Base` (assuming that `Derived` is the only target that redefines `stack_size`).
-- The value of `mylib.timer_period` is 100, since that's overridden by the application and thus takes precedence over the values defined in `mylib`.
+- The value of `mylib.timer_period` is 100 because that's overridden by the application and takes precedence over the values defined in `mylib`.
 - The values of `mylib.buffer_size` and `mylib.queue_size` are:
- - 1024 and 10 respectively when compiling for `Base`, as defined in the `config` section of `mylib`.
+ 	- 1024 and 10, respectively, when compiling for `Base`, as defined in the `config` section of `mylib`.
- - 128 and 20 respectively, since `Derived` defines the `NXP` label and `mylib` defines a specific configuration for this label.
+ 	- 128 and 20, respectively, because `Derived` defines the `NXP` label and `mylib` defines a specific configuration for this label.
 - Because `Derived` has its own `my_own_config` configuration parameter, `target.my_own_config` will also be defined in this case.

 # Using configuration data in the code

 When compiling, the configuration system will automatically generate macro definitions for the configuration parameters and all the macros defined in libraries and the application in their `macros` keys.
 These definitions will be written in a file named `mbed_config.h`, located in the build directory.
-When compiling `myapp` for target `Base`, the `mbed_config.h` file will look like this (note that the order of the definitions might be different):
+When compiling `myapp` for target `Base`, the `mbed_config.h` file will look like this (note that the order of the definitions may be different):

 ```
 // Automatically generated configuration file.